-- Collegiate work will be considered for transfer credit from post-secondary institutions that are fully accredited by one of the six regional accrediting associations below that offer the baccalaureate degree or associate's degree leading to the baccalaureate degree.
+- Collegiate work will be considered for transfer credit from post-secondary institutions that offer the baccalaureate degree or associate's degree leading to the baccalaureate degree and are fully accredited by one of the six regional accrediting associations below.
 Institutions that have been granted official candidacy status by a regional accrediting association will be accorded conditional acceptance for the coursework until full accreditation is granted.

 - Middle States Association of Colleges and Schools

 - Higher Learning Commission (North Central Association of Colleges and Schools)